At Trinity House, we are aware further

 • Monitoring medication – side effects

-• Help in managing finances, budgeting and benefit claims
+• Help in managing finances, budgeting and benefit

 • Support with shopping requirements